invisible-college/statebus/readme.md

 // master('/bar').to_fetch = ...
 ```

-Any handler defined on the `client` bus will shadow the `master` bus, but if
+Any handler defined on the `client` bus will shadow the `master` bus.
+If you
-you don't define any custom behavior for a key, it will default to passing
+don't define any custom behavior for a key, all `fetch` and `save` calls will
-through to master.
+pass through to `master`.
 For example:

 ```javascript
 // client 1: